FranklyRocks/blog/source/_posts/Machine-Learning-in-Autoscaling.md

 tags:
 ---

-AI-powered auto scaling is one of the most undervalued technologies in the software engineering field.
+AI-powered auto s is one of the most undervalued technologies in the software engineering field.
 While traditional auto scaling systems rely on pre-defined rules and thresholds, AI-powered systems use machine learning algorithms to dynamically adapt to changing workloads.

 The benefits of AI-powered auto scaling compared to traditional methods are numerous.
 For one, it allows for more accurate predictions of resource usage and can reduce the number of unnecessary scale-outs.
 This not only improves the efficiency of resource utilization but also reduces costs for the company.